exercism/python/exercises/concept/currency-exchange/.docs/hints.md

   **Note:** The `//` operator also does floor division.
 But, if the operand has `float`, the result is still `float`.

+## 5. Calculate leftover after exchanging into bills

+- You need to find the remainder of `budget` that does not equal a whole `denomination`.
+- Modulo operator `%` finds the remainder.

-## 5. Calculate value after exchange
+## 6. Calculate value after exchange

 - You need to calculate `spread` percent of `exchange_rate` using multiplication operator and add it to `exchange_rate` to get the exchanged currency.
 - The actual rate needs to be computed.
 Remember to add exchange rate and exchange fee.